16 Top-Rated Tourist Attractions in York, England

 16 York Early Music Festival

 This weeklong festival takes place each July and focuses on a different composer and theme each year.
 Events include choral and chamber concerts and recitals as well as larger symphonic performances in some of York's most popular music venues.
 There are also lectures related to featured composers.
-Another fun event is the York Food Festival held each autumn, an excellent chance to sample some of the best food and drink from the city and its surrounds.
+Another annual event is the York Food Festival held in the autumn, an excellent chance to sample some of the best food and drink from the city and its surrounds.

 Location: The National Centre for Early Music, St. Margaret's Church, Walmgate, York